 The semester is not over.
 Ages before you arrived at your CSU Welcome Weekend, God knew this year would be different than what we all expected.
 Let’s rely on Him and finish this semester—creatively, gratefully and strong.

 CSU Employees Tasked to Work Remotely | 3.17.2020

 Due to the most recent recommendations from the governor of Pennsylvania, the majority of Clarks Summit University employees will be working remotely to aid in social distancing, which is known to be a preventative measure for the spread of COVID-19.
 At this time, the plan is in place for the next two weeks.
 CSU continues to monitor the information provided by the CDC and government agencies and will make adjustments as necessary.

 During this time, employees are still working, although most are doing so from a remote location.
 Dr. Jim Lytle, university president, reminds, “Clarks Summit University is still on mission; we are still working.”
 Employees are still reachable via their usual office phone number and email address.

-The university’s Underground Café and Recreational Center are also closed at this time.
+The university’s Underground Café and Recreation Center are also closed at this time.